 Some aisle seats have movable armrests, to allow for easy transferring onto the seat.
-Wheelchair and companion seating is also available around the perimeter of the seating bowl.
+Wheelchair accessible seating is also available around the perimeter of the seating bowl

 There are places to sit and rest throughout the park.

 Accessible restroom stalls are located on the east and west lower level of the Jay Pritzker Pavilion in multi-stall facilities.
 Additional accessible restrooms are in the McCormick Tribune Plaza adjacent to the Park Grill on the Michigan Avenue side of the park.

 There is a single stall accessible restroom on the east side of the Jay Pritzker Pavilion’s lower level.

 All areas of Millennium Park can be accessed by wheelchair.

-The Crown Fountain was designed without edges or deep water areas so a wheelchair can easily enter the fountain area and participate with full inclusion.
+The Crown Fountain was designed with ramps so a person with a mobility disability can participate in this space with full inclusion.

 All security gate entrances are accessible, but we recommend using the entrance located just South of the McDonald’s Cycle Center (238 E. Randolph) for the shortest lines and the West walkway (201 E. Randolph) for the easiest access to Patron Services or the Welcome Center.

 Accessible concession windows are available at vending locations in the park.

 Wheelchair accessible seating are available throughout the Seating Bowl.
 Additionally, some aisle seats have movable armrests, to allow for easy transferring onto the seat from a wheelchair, and to assist patrons using walkers or canes.

 Wheelchair accessible restroom facilities are located on the east and west side of the Jay Pritzker Pavilion.
 Additional accessible restrooms are also located in the McCormick Tribune Plaza adjacent to the Park Grill on Michigan Ave.